Cut of pork: Belly or side

 The belly, although a fattier meat, can be used for steaks or diced as stir-fry meat.
 Pork belly may be rolled for roasting or cut for streaky bacon.
 It is the source of Italian pancetta and Spanish panceta.

 Legs or hams

 Although any cut of pork can be cured, technically speaking only the back leg is entitled to be called a ham.
 Legs and shoulders, when used fresh, are usually cut bone-in for roasting, or leg steaks can be cut from the bone.
 Three common cuts of the leg include the rump (upper portion), centre, and shank (lower portion).
 The ham of Iberian pigs is known as jamón.

 Ham hock

-The joint between the feet and the leg, known as ham hock or pork knuckles, is cooked in many European countries, including Austria (stelze), Czech Republic (koleno), Germany (eisbein and schweinshaxe), Hungary (csülök), Poland (golonka), Spain (codillo), Sweden (Ffläsklägg) and Switzerland (wädli).
+The joint between the feet and the leg, known as ham hock or pork knuckles, is cooked in many European countries, including Austria (stelze), Czech Republic (koleno), Germany (eisbein and schweinshaxe), Hungary (csülök), Poland (golonka), Spain (codillo), Sweden (Fläsklägg) and Switzerland (wädli).